thkwznk/aseprite-scripts/ROADMAP.md

 Future:

 - [Feature] Fill - add a new option in the context menu which extends the cel both directions (backwards and forwards)

+## Modify Frame Rate

+Unreleased:

+- Added the "Modify Frame Rate" name to appear in the Undo History
+- Added a tooltip that appear after modifying the frame rate/duration